-They are one of those iconic artistic props, akin to a floppy beret and painter's smock (both I blushingly admit to owning myself), but don't underestimate this ubiquitous little branch of cliché.
-It's a very handy tool to have at your disposal, for a multitude of applications.
-Here's some tips for getting started.
+The mahlstick is one of those iconic artistic props, much like a floppy beret or painter's smock (you have those, don't you?).
+However, this ubiquitous little branch of cliché mustn't be underestimated.
+This is an extremely handy tool to have at your disposal, and it has a whole host of applications.
+Here are some top tips for getting started.

-Mahlsticks are typically made up of three main elements: a long, thin shaft, resembling a walking cane, that you lean your hand or wrist on while painting; a cork ball, about the size of a ping-pong ball, fixed at the top end of the shaft, that leans on the canvas or board or hooks over the top of the easel; and a piece of protective chamois leather wrapped around the ball to stop the mahlstick from scratching, dragging or otherwise damaging your beautifully painted surface.
+Mahlsticks are typically made up of three main elements.
+One: a long, thin shaft, resembling a walking cane, that you lean your hand or wrist on while painting.
+Two: a cork ball, about the size of a ping-pong ball, fixed at the top end of the shaft, that leans on the canvas or board or hooks over the top of the easel.
+And three: a piece of protective chamois leather wrapped around the ball to stop the mahlstick from scratching, dragging or otherwise damaging your beautifully painted surface.

 Make your own DIY mahlstick by using a length of dowelling for the shaft, fitted with a cork ball at the end.
 Then fit the chamois leather around the cork ball and tie on a length of cord to hold it in place.
 When building your own, make sure you use a straight piece of dowelling for the shaft.
 This is crucial to ensuring you can use the mahlstick to its full potential.

 If you prefer, you can buy a quality mahlstick on Amazon or at other major retailers like eBay.

 03. Hook up your mahlstick

 You can rest the mahlstick directly on the canvas, or hook the ball over the top of a small support or the easel.
 Hooking the mahlstick on the easel enables you to position it at different angles, and to perform tricky tasks.
 Remember not to lean on the mahlstick too much as you could disturb your painting.